Payment of pension and payment dates

 We annually check the information of our pension recipients living abroad to avoid undue pension payments.
 Notify us immediately if your address abroad changes.

-At the turn of the year, we will send you a residence questionnaire that you must fill in and return to us by the end of February in order for the payment of your pension to continue without interruption.
-The questionnaire is not sent to countries whose authorities provide us with the necessary information, such as the Nordic countries and Germany.
+At the turn of the year, we will send you a residence questionnaire that you must fill in and return to us in order for the payment of your pension to continue without interruption.
+The questionnaire is not sent to countries whose authorities provide us with the necessary information, such as Sweden, Norway and Germany.

 If your retirement starts retroactively